 Dividing Content Into Nuggets/Facts

-These smallest possible units of research insights are called “nuggets” or just “facts”.
-They are tiny bits of information collected directly from users.
+We call the smallest possible units of research insights “nuggets” or just “facts”.
+Users collect tiny bits of information.
 They consist of observations gained by research and their related evidence.
 There is no predefined format for the evidence.
 It can be user quotes, video or audio snippets, screenshots, photos, or anything similar.

 “Facts” can be seen as a synonym for “nuggets”.
 There are two different terms due to the two original concepts.
-The term “nuggets” was framed in the Polaris framework.
+The Polaris framework shaped the term “nuggets”.
 In the end, both “facts” and “nuggets” describe the same atomic unit of information.
 We like to refer to them as “facts” since the word itself carries the concept of an immutable, non-debatable piece of data.

 It’s All About Tagging

 So what to do with all those facts?
 The key to putting single facts into a bigger frame is tagging.
-First, you set up the tag categories that are helpful for your project.
+First, you set up the helpful tag categories for your project.
 Possible categories are:

 - Procedural (e.g. date, time, source, research method, evidence media type)